GreenAcres

-Second Home in Portugal: What Taxation for Foreigners in 2024?
+Second Homes in Portugal: What Taxes Apply for Foreigners in 2024?

 Despite the end of the tax advantages for Non-Habitual Residents (NHR) and the restrictions of the Golden Visa, Portugal continues to be an attractive destination for foreigners looking to acquire a second home.
 With its quality of life, relatively low costs, and diverse real estate options, Portugal remains a dream destination for future homeowners.
 Buying a second home in Portugal allows you to vacation in one of Europe’s most sought-after countries, earn attractive rental income, or invest for a sunny retirement!